Strain-Tuned Magnetic Frustration in a Square Lattice $J_1$-$J_2$ Material

-\textbf{RIXS experiments.} Ni $L$-edge RIXS experiments were carried out at the I21 beamline~\cite{Zhou2022} at the DIAMOND Light Source.
+\textbf{RIXS experiments.} Ni $L$-edge RIXS experiments for STO, LAO and NGO substrates were carried out at the I21 beamline~\cite{Zhou2022} at the DIAMOND Light Source.
 All spectra were collected in the grazing exit geometry using linear horizontal polarized incident light with the scattering angle fixed to $2\theta=154^{\circ}$.
-The energy resolution, estimated from the elastic scattering on amorphous carbon tape, was between $37$-$41$~meV (full-width-at-half-maximum, FWHM).
+The energy resolution was estimated from the elastic scattering on amorphous carbon tape and was between $37$-$41$~meV (full-width-at-half-maximum, FWHM).
 All films were measured at base temperature $T=16$~K. We define the reciprocal space $(q_x,q_y,q_z)$ in reciprocal lattice units $(h,k,\ell)=(q_{x}a/2\pi,q_{y}b/2\pi,q_{z}c/2\pi)$ where $a,b$ and $c$ are the pseudo-tetragonal lattice parameters.
-RIXS intensities are normalized to the weight of the $dd$ excitations.\\
+RIXS spectra were acquired along three in-plane paths: $(0,0)\rightarrow(0,\nicefrac{1}{2})$, $(0,0)\rightarrow(\nicefrac{1}{4},\nicefrac{1}{4})$ and $(0,\nicefrac{1}{2})\rightarrow(\nicefrac{1}{4},\nicefrac{1}{4})$.
+Extraction of low-energy excitations around $(0,0)$ is limited by energy resolution.
+Due to kinematic constraints $\Gamma$ points at higher zones cannot be reached, as well.
+RIXS intensities are normalized to the weight of the $dd$ excitations~\cite{WangPRL2020}.
+The data for the LSAT substrate were collected at the ID32 beamline at the European Synchrotron Radiation Facility (ESRF) (see description in Supplementary Note~5, Fig.~S4). \\

 \textbf{Phenomenological spin-wave model.} The effective superexchange parameters were extracted from the measured dispersion using a linear spin wave model.
-We included effective couplings between first and second nearest neighbours, plus an easy-plane anisotropy $K$, with a resulting Hamiltonian:
+We included effective couplings between the first and second nearest neighbours, plus an easy-plane anisotropy $K$, with the resulting Hamiltonian:

+where $\langle i,j \rangle$ and $\langle\langle i,j \rangle\rangle$ denote pairs of first and second nearest neighbours Ni atoms, respectively.
+The fitting procedure has been carried out using the SpinW package~\cite{toth2015spinW}.
+As an input we have used the AF structure of the bulk \LNO\ determined by neutron diffraction~\cite{aeppli1988magnetic, yamada1992magnetic, rodriguez1991neutron}, with the spin direction parallel to the crystallographic $a$-axis.
+The dispersion in the approximation of the linear spin wave theory is represented by~\cite{ColdeaPRL2001, Petsch2023}: